ASIS&T Lecture Series Award

 - Each year, ASIS&T will fund the sum of $4,000 to any selected organization that presents an ASIS&T Annual Lecture Program.
 The funds are available to the organization for expenses incurred for the administration of the lecture.
 Applications are welcome from outside North America.

 - Each applicant is required to submit a formal proposal (of one to three pages in length, addressing the criteria below) for funding of an ASIS&T Lecture.
-This request must be submitted by September 30 for events planned for the following year (i.e., January through December).
-The proposal may be submitted electronically, but in any event should be addressed to:
+This request must be submitted by August 31 for events planned for the following year (i.e., January through December).
+The proposal should be submitted electronically and be addressed to:

 Association for Information Science and Technology

 8555 16th Street, Suite 850, Silver Spring, Maryland 20910, USA

 Tel.
 301-495-0900 / Fax: 301-495-0810 / e-mail: Lydia Middleton

 - The awardee will be notified following the end of the ASIS&T Annual Meeting.
 The awardee will acknowledge ASIS&T in all promotional literature and identify the lecture as the “ASIS&T Annual Lecture.”
 ASIS&T will issue one check to the awardee in the full amount of the award.

 - Awardees are required to inform the lecturer that a copy of his/her lecture will be given to ASIS&T and that it may be posted to the ASIS&T Web site after the lecture.
 ASIS&T would appreciate an electronic copy of the presentation (Powerpoint) and/or an electronic copy of the entire talk.

 - The ASIS&T website will include information about upcoming lectures.